 There are differences in potential recovery depending on the vestibular disorder.
 If patients have a unilateral lesion (only one ear affected by a vestibular disorder) they generally have a better chance of recovery as compared to those with bilateral lesions (both ears are affected).
 VRT does assist with recovery in patients with bilateral lesions, just not the same amount and not as quickly as in patients with unilateral lesions.14,15

 For patients with central vestibular disorders, the structures of the brain that allow for compensation are affected.
 This limits the amount and speed of recovery.
 However, research has shown that patients with central vestibular disorders can make gains with VRT.3

 Being inactive can lead to suboptimal levels of health and fitness, which can cause secondary problems.
 Also, this lifestyle can further decrease the tolerance to movement by decreasing the threshold that it takes to aggravate the symptoms of dizziness and unsteadiness.
 In turn, desire to be active is reduced even more, thus creating a vicious cycle.
 Slowly and progressively, training the body to increase tolerance to movement and promote physical fitness is a goal of VRT and can address this factor.

 In general, pain contributes to imbalance and is associated with increased risk of falls in older adults.16 People also restrict their movement and activity level to avoid pain, which leads to a more sedentary lifestyle and the negative consequences of this lifestyle.
 Additionally, to avoid pain patients may not be able to do the prescribed exercises, which restricts full participation in VRT and limits VRT’s effectiveness.
-For these reasons, pain should be routinely assessed and managed with physical therapy and medical interventions as needed so that results can be maximized.
+For these reasons, pain should be routinely assessed and managed with physical or occupational therapy and medical interventions as needed so that results can be maximized.